The Duke and I + Wrappin' It Up (2 LP on 1 CD)

 The Duke and I

-Born in New York in 1917, Cass Harrison studied classical piano and composition at Julliard.
+Born in New York in 1917, Cass Harrison studied classical piano and composition at Juilliard.
 He toured with the big bands of the 1940s and his own groups throughout the United States and South America.
 In 1956, on his first M-G-M album, Harrison delved into Duke Ellington’s extensive songbook.
 In addition to two familiar selections, “Azure” and “Prelude”, he brought out some minor treasures, old Ellington tunes like “Move Over”, “Yearning for Love”, “Stevedore’s Serenade” or “Ridding on the Moon”, which are an interesting testament to his genius.
 Harrison shows that he was a very talented pianist who should have been better known.
 He was technically facile, imaginative, fresh in his harmonic conception and possessed one of the most rock-ribbed beats imaginable.

 Wrappin' It Up